MiguelBim/NuCard_credit_card/README.md

 # NuCard
-This repository would store all the code and relevant files regarding the credit card model
+This repository would store all the code and relevant files (POC, training sets, metrics, etc.) regarding the credit card model